lauringlab/COVID19SequenceCompile/README.md

 1. Compile full data set using pipeline code.
 2. Ensure there is a folder in [DropBox/MED-LauringLab/ProcessedGenomes] named the same as the originating PlateMap file
 3. In that folder, there will be two files: plateMapName.all.consensus.fasta & plateMapName.all.consensus.final.fasta; only plateMapName.all.consensus.fasta is necessary.
-4. Subset the newly generated full_compiled_data.csv file to only contain the relevant plate samples, copy it here [DropBox/MED-LauringLab/ProcessedGenomes/plateMapName] and rename it to plateMapName.meta.csv (This is because the barcode locations repeat on sample runs, so this is necessary to ensure proper barcode to sample_id matching)
+4. Using the subset_compiled_for_fasta.R code, subset the newly generated full_compiled_data.csv file to only contain the relevant plate samples, copy it here [DropBox/MED-LauringLab/ProcessedGenomes/plateMapName] and rename it to plateMapName.meta.csv (This is because the barcode locations repeat on sample runs, so this is necessary to ensure proper barcode to sample_id matching)
 5. Run prep_fasta_NumberOne.py

 This creates the following file: